Friday, December 27, 2019, Move to Val Vista Villages in Mesa, AZ

 We had reservations at Val Vista Villages beginning on January 1st.
 As you might imagine they have quite a few people booked to arrive on the 1st creating a check-in nightmare.
 They called us and said we could come in as early as the 27th at no extra charge to help alleviate the rush on the 1st.
 We would be missing a few extra days we had planned with Loren and Sharon which we hated, but I really did not want to deal with a mad rush at the beginning of the year so we accepted their early check-in offer.

-This visit, we opted for the January thru March time period so we could see how the park was in its "high season".
-We found our stay to be even more enjoyable than the Fall Special (September thru December) because of the milder temperatures and the greater number of people.
+For this visit, we opted for the January through March time period so we could see how the park was in its "high season".
+We found our stay to be even more enjoyable than the Fall Special (September through December) because of the milder temperatures and the greater number of people.
 I think we found ourselves more at home since we had stayed here before - we were no longer new to the park.

 December 18 - 26, 2019, Stay at North Ranch, Congress, AZ